Fantasy Fiction, Romantic Comedy, and Self Help Author

 In this day and age, so many people seek an answer to the problems plaguing their lives.
 Too many are looking to a man to solve the challenges only to come up empty.
 Just because a mere man says, “Only I can fix it,” doesn’t mean we must tie our whole trust in this person.
 We all fall short of the glory of God.

-The Bible still has a blueprint to follow to make things better.
+things better.
 It begins with prayer.
 The good book also gives us a guide for approaching the Lord and recognizing false Christs and teachers.

 Because of my experience from youth to old age, I found it’s better to talk to the Lord as a friend and not bellyache so much.
 Many seem to like being a martyr so they can have multiple pity parties and refusing to take responsibility for their actions by blaming others or simply denying there was a problem.